MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/quarantine-faq.md

 ## Q: How do I manage messages that were quarantined for malware?

-Only admins can use the Security & Compliance Center to manage messages that were quarantined for malware.
+Only admins can manage messages that were quarantined for malware.
 For more information, see [Manage quarantined messages and files as an admin in Office 365](manage-quarantined-messages-and-files.md).

 ## Q: How do I quarantine spam?

-A. By default, spam or bulk messages are delivered to the user's mailbox, and are moved to the Junk Email folder.
-But you can configure anti-spam policies to quarantine spam or bulk messages instead.
+A. By default, messages that are classified as spam or bulk email by spam filtering are delivered to the user's mailbox, and are moved to the Junk Email folder.
+But you can create and configure anti-spam policies to quarantine spam or bulk email messages instead.
 For more information, see [Configure anti-spam policies in Office 365](configure-your-spam-filter-policies.md).

 ## Q: How do I give users access to the quarantine?

-A. A user must have a valid Office 365 user ID and password to access their own messages in quarantine.
-Standalone EOP customers protecting on-premises mailboxes require that users are represented as mail users in EOP (either manually created or created via directory synchronization).
+A. A user must have a valid account to access their own messages in quarantine.
+Standalone EOP customers protecting on-premises mailboxes require that users are represented as mail users in EOP (manually created or created via directory synchronization).
 For more information about managing users in standalone EOP environments, see [Manage mail users in EOP](manage-mail-users-in-eop.md).

 ## Q: What messages can end users access in quarantine?

-A. End users can access spam and bulk email messages where they are a recipient.
+A. Users can access spam and bulk email messages where they are a recipient.
 End users can't access quarantined malware, phishing or messages that were quarantined because of the **Move message to hosted quarantine** action in mail flow rules (also known as transport rules).
 For more information about users accessing quarantined messages, see [Find and release quarantined messages as a user in Office 365](find-and-release-quarantined-messages-as-a-user.md).

 ## Q: How long are messages kept in the quarantine?

-A. You configure how long spam, phishing, and bulk email messages are kept in the quarantine in anti-spam policies.
+A. You configure how long spam, phishing, and bulk email messages are kept in the quarantine by using anti-spam policies.
 The default is 30 days, which is also the maximum.
 For more information, see [Configure anti-spam policies in Office 365](configure-your-spam-filter-policies.md)

 For messages that were quarantined by the mail flow rule action **Deliver the message to the hosted quarantine**, the messages are kept in quarantine for 30 days.
 You can't configure this duration.

-After the time period expires, the messages are deleted and are not retrievable.
+After the time period expires, the messages are deleted and are not recoverable.

 ## Q: Can I release or report more than one quarantined message at a time?